christinalicence/stride/docs/Testing.md

 #### Third Story

 User C is part of a friendship group that enjoy exercise.
-They want to be able to see and discuss their friends plans.
+They want to be able to see and discuss their friends' plans.

-- They need to be able to find the profiles they follow easily and comment on plans.
+- They need to be able to find the profiles they follow easily and comment on profiles.

 #### Fourth Story

 User D is an influencer with a community of followers.
 They want to be able to show their followers the plans they are following.

 - They need to be able to exapnd on their profile to communicate to their followers.
-- They also need to be able to comment on their own plans as well as other peoples to help engagement.
+- They also need to be able to comment on their own profiles as well as other peoples to help engagement.

 ## 2. Manual Testing
 ### a.
 Testing Using Code Validators

+#### HTML validator

+#### CSS Validator

+#### Python Standards

 ### b.
 Accessibility and Performance Testing
 ### c.
 Manual Testing of Features
 ### d.
 Manual Testing of Responsiveness